JunHao-k/WanderLust_FE/README.md

 ### Strategy

 #### Organization's Goals
-As a muslim who likes to travel around myself, I always find myself spending a lot of time researching places of interests for muslim friendly travel offline by asking people and visiting various sites online.
-So in a attempt to overcome this, a centralized informational site will be beneficial.
+As someone who likes to travel, I always find myself spending a lot of time researching places of interests in cities and countries that I am visiting by asking people and visiting various sites online.
+To be able to facilitate such exchange of information between avid travellers, a one-stop centralised platform for each individual to share their experiences will help greatly with itinerary planning.

 #### Users' Goals
-Muslims tourism is a growing industry and usually the older generation may go on a tour with a travel agency in order to minimize the time needed for their own research.
-However, the younger generation and some others either with a tighter budget or prefer small groups will travel by themselves, so they will need help to ease their reseach.
+ The younger generation and some others either with a tighter budget or prefer small groups will travel by themselves, so they will need help to ease their reseach.

 1. **Organisation**
    - Objective: To have a centralized space to contribute and search for topics around Muslim travels